johncoronado/show-pi/README.md

 ## Installation

 - Use the official Raspberry Pi Imager (https://www.raspberrypi.com/software/) to download and install Raspberry Pi OS Lite (64-bit) on your connected boot drive of choice (SD card or USB).
-- Customize your OS setting on Raspberry Pi Imager to preconfigure you hostname, username, wifi, etc.
+- Customize your OS setting on Raspberry Pi Imager to preconfigure your hostname, username, wifi, etc.
 - Boot your fresh install of Raspberry Pi OS Lite.
-It may reboot several time for first boot.
+It may reboot several times on first boot.
 - Log into your Pi via SSH or by connecting a keyboard/mouse into your Pi.
 - Run the update command